• Wed. Oct 8th, 2025

 A FLAG THAT TELLS ITS OWN STORY

-The flag of the Republic of Cyprus is one of the few national flags that does not feature any symbols related to war or military.
+This meant that the flag that would emerge is one of the few national flags that does not feature any symbols related to war or military.
 Instead, it features symbols of peace and unity.
-This creates a somewhat ironic situation, however, as the island remains divided since the Turkish occupation of the north in 1974.
+This creates a somewhat ironic situation, as the island remains divided since the Turkish occupation of the north in the summer of 1974.

-Every element of the flag reflects the island’s identity and values.
-At the centre, the copper-orange map represents the island’s long association with copper, a natural resource that became crucial to the island’s economy throughout the ages.
+The flag today still features the copper-orange map in its centre.
+This represents the island’s long association with copper.
 Indeed, the name of Cyprus itself derives from the Latin word for copper, ‘cuprum’.
 The white background represents a cleansing and a fresh new start, and the two green olive branches symbolise the desire for peace and co-operation between the different Cypriot communities that once shared the island side by side.

 A COMPLEX HISTORY